Skip to:

 Kentucky Thoroughbred Development Fund

 The Kentucky Thoroughbred Development Fund is a unique program to benefit owners and their Kentucky-sired, Kentucky-foaled runners.
 Its aim is to upgrade the overall quality of racing in the Commonwealth of Kentucky.
 It is an incentive program that seeks to encourage owners to buy from Kentucky markets, to board and breed mares on Kentucky farms, to mate them with Kentucky stallions, then to race the Kentucky-foaled produce over Kentucky tracks.
-This program was created in 1978 KRS 230.400 - and placed under the general jurisdiction of the Kentucky Racing Commission.
+This program was created in 1978 KRS 230.400 - and placed under the general jurisdiction of the Kentucky Horse Racing & Gaming Corporation (KHRGC).
 A five-member Advisory Committee is appointed on July 1st of each year to advise and assist the Commission with the implementation of this program.

 Additional Contact Information: